Sopur/Discord-user-bots/README.md

 //                          The template of the server, it's set to the defualt
 //                                   server template when not set by you

 //                       The message ID to spawn the thread from       Name of the thread
 //                                          v                                   v
-client.create_thread("811442648677875722", "753267478943105024", name, (auto_archive_duration = 1440));
+client.create_thread_from_message("811442648677875722", "753267478943105024", "name", 1440);
 //                                                                ^                     ^
 //                                                 The channel ID the message is in     ^
 //                                                      The amount of time it takes for Discord to auto archive the thread

+//                 The amount of time it takes for Discord to auto archive the thread
+//           The channel ID to make the thread in   v
+//                            v                     v
+client.create_thread("888825512510779414", "name", 1440);
+//                                            ^
+//                                   Name of the thread

 //              The ID of the thread to delete
 //                            v